 Categories

 Or, to be more precise, we don’t see him do any such thing.

-When Nick and Bill talk during the party, Nick makes a strange remark during their greetings.
+Recall that when Nick and Bill talk during the party, Nick makes a strange remark.
 Bill says, “I see you’ve become a pianist,” and Nick replies, “Yes, well, my friends call me that.”
-It’s subtle, and Bill lets it pass, but it’s not clear what Nick is getting at.
+It’s not clear what Nick is referencing here.
 What do his non-friends call him?

 Fortunately, what Kubrick hides in the party sequence, he reveals in the orgy ritual.
-Nick is responsible for procuring the prostitutes at Ziegler’s party.
-This is made clear by the aforementioned scene in which the man in the grey mask leads the woman to Bill’s side.
-This woman, who flirtatiously suggests going “someplace quiet,” represents the two models that flirt with Bill at Ziegler’s and all but offer him sex.
-It’s implied in the orgy sequence, then, that it was Nick who encouraged these “models” to approach Bill at Ziegler’s party.
-Recall that we never see their introduction, even though we see Sandor Szavost introduce himself to Alice elsewhere in the mansion.
+Nick is responsible for procuring the prostitutes at Ziegler’s party, which is made clear by the aforementioned scene in which the man in the grey mask leads the woman to Bill’s side.
+This woman, who flirtatiously suggests going “someplace quiet,” represents the two models that flirt with Bill at Ziegler’s party and all but offer him sex.
+It’s implied in the orgy sequence, then, that it was Nick who encouraged these “models” to approach Bill.
+Remember that, curiously, we never see their introduction, even though we see Sandor Szavost introduce himself to Alice elsewhere in the mansion.

-In addition to explaining the Nick’s suspicious comments and activity at the party, this explains another key discrepancy.
-If we’re assuming that the orgy ritual is only a dreamlike reimagining of earlier events, then it doesn’t make sense that Nick was forced back to Seattle only because he told Bill about the orgy.
-As with Mandy, we have to find the reason for his punishment within the Ziegler party, not the orgy.
-And this problem is solved immediately by realizing that it was Nick who hired Mandy, who in turn embarrassed Ziegler by overdosing and necessitating outside help.
+In addition to explaining Nick’s suspicious comments and activity at the party, this resolves a key discrepancy.
+If we’re assuming that the orgy ritual is only a dreamlike reimagining of earlier events, then we have to reject Bill’s deduction and Ziegler’s admission that Nick was forced back to Seattle because he told Bill about the orgy.
+As with Mandy’s murder, we must find the reason for Nick’s punishment within the Ziegler party, not the orgy.
+And this problem is solved immediately by realizing that it was Nick who employed Mandy, who in turn embarrassed Ziegler by overdosing and necessitating outside help.

 Last section.
-I know it’s been a long read, but I saved the best for last.
 The only thing we haven’t covered is Alice’s representation at the orgy ritual—because, for some reason, she isn’t represented at all.
 Or…is she?

 Now recall that Alice’s bedroom confession causes Bill to worry whether his sexual relationship with Alice has been sustained only because of his income.
 This dynamic is disturbingly similar, Bill knows, to prostitution, which is why, as I detailed in Part 1 of this analysis, Bill’s subsequent encounters involve prostitution in various forms.
-We can fill in the last symbolic gap, therefore, by realizing that at the orgy, Mandy represents herself during the redemption scene—but Alice prior to that.
+We can fill in the last symbolic gap, therefore, by realizing that at the orgy, Mandy represents herself during the redemption scene—“redeeming” Bill to represent her untimely overdose—but Alice prior to that.

 Bill has reimagined his wife as a prostitute.
 The fact that he projects Alice and Mandy as the same woman in the orgy shows that he perceives uncomfortable similarities between their lifestyles.

-Perhaps the image that best summarizes Eyes Wide Shut is Ziegler’s pool table.
-Since we’ve established that red is symbolically linked with sex, we can interpret this image as a commentary that Ziegler, the epitome of the invulnerable elite, uses sex as a game, like billiards, with those of lesser status as the symbolic billiard balls, all for the purpose of maintaining and abusing power.
-Even well-off people like Bill are mere billiard balls to true bigwigs like Ziegler.
-The masses act in their own sexual interests, oblivious to the control being exerted on them from the elite.
+If I had to pick one image to summarizes the themes of Eyes Wide Shut, it would be Ziegler’s pool table.
+Since we’ve established that red is symbolically linked with sex, we can interpret this image as a commentary that Ziegler uses sex as a game, with those of lesser status as the symbolic billiard balls, all for the purpose of maintaining and abusing power.
+Even well-off people like Bill are mere billiard balls to true elites like Ziegler.
+The masses act in their own sexual interests, oblivious to the control exerted on them from above.

 –Jim Andersen

-For more Kubrick masterpieces explained, check out my equally thorough piece on 2001: A Space Odyssey.
+For more Kubrick masterpieces explained, check out my piece on 2001: A Space Odyssey.

+Categories